-The awards coordinated by Academic Affairs recognize faculty and staff who advance the missions of the University in teaching, research and service.
+The awards coordinated by Office of the Executive Vice Chancellor and Chief Academic Officer recognize faculty and staff who advance the missions of the University in teaching, research and service.

 We invite you to learn more about each award, past awardees, and nomination instructions.
 Nomination materials are due on February 13, 2017.For more information on the Faculty Excellence Awards coordinated by Central Administration (IDEA, ORCA, OTICA, UDTA), visit their recognitions and awards website.